Azerbaijan's Republican Seismic Survey Center records earthquake in Caspian Sea

 Now, there are 84 seismic stations of RSSC operating via satellite communication on the territory of the Republic.

 In addition, 24 GPS stations were installed in the territory of the republic by the Center.
 The GPS station located on the well with a depth of 8324 meters in the Saatli district of Azerbaijan is selected by its unity.
-There are geophysical and geochemical stations of RSSC in the territory of the republic.
+There are geophysical and geochemical stations of RSSC in Azerbaijan.